Most Dangerous or Venomous Snakes

 04 Blue Krait (Dangerous Snakes)

 The Blue Krait is also known as the Malayan Krait and it is a highly venomous snake species native to Southeast Asia.
-These snakes are found in Singapore, Sumatra, Indonesia, Peninsular Malaysia, Central Vietnam, Thailand, and Bali.
+These dangerous snakes are found in Singapore, Sumatra, Indonesia, Peninsular Malaysia, Central Vietnam, Thailand, and Bali.

 These species of snake lives in a wide variety of habitats from lowlands up to 1200 mm high, very often close to a water source.